anhbaysgalan1/lightspark-architecture/ARD_Business_Operations_Treasury_Management_V2.md

 🚨 V2.0 NOTE: Costs are LOWER than V1.0 due to:
 • Reduced settlement costs (immediate execution simpler)
 • No reconciliation tracking for inbound transactions
-• Lower iDAX fees (only 0.1% on inbound, vs potential price risk)
+• Lower idax fees (only 0.1% on inbound, vs potential price risk)
 ```

 ### 3.2 Cost Savings Analysis